p2kmgcl/seniore/CONTRIBUTING.md

 - Ensure that it passes all tests and linting process and includes needed documentation.
 - **Do not change the version number manually** (see [Release Cycle][2]).
-- Create your pull request against `develop` branch and resolve any conflicts if necessary.
+- Create your pull request against `master` branch and resolve any conflicts if necessary.

 ## Release Cycle

-We use semver for every release, but we may publish more requests at once.
+We use semver for every release, and continuous release is automatically done with CI.
+However, we should be manually checking repository health status time by time:
-Whenever we need to create a new release, `develop` branch is merged into master, and:

-1. Check if you need any of these changes:
 - `docs: x` update outdated documentation.
 - `chore: Update/Remove x` update dependencies (`npm audit`, `npm outdated`).
 - `fix: x` run all tests and linters.
-2. Create a PR and merge into `develop` (if needed).
-3. Create a PR merging `develop` into `master`.

 [1]: https://www.conventionalcommits.org/en/v1.0.0/#specification
 [2]: https://github.com/p2kmgcl/seniore/blob/master/CONTRIBUTING.md#release-cycle